Pain Medicine Group

 Do you experience pain that travels from your low back all the way down to your foot?
 You may be suffering from sciatica, a condition often caused by an underlying health issue such as a herniated disc or degenerative disc disease.
-The medical experts at Pain Medicine Group, including Michael A. Worobel, DO in Fort Myers, Nicole E. Burns, DO in Sarasota, and Mauna M. Radahd, MD and Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, can diagnose the underlying cause of your sciatica pain and provide treatment to relieve your symptoms.
+The medical experts at Pain Medicine Group, including Michael A. Worobel, DO in Fort Myers, and Mauna M. Radahd, MD and Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, can diagnose the underlying cause of your sciatica pain and provide treatment to relieve your symptoms.
 Call today or schedule an appointment online.

 Sciatica is a painful condition associated with your sciatic nerve, a pencil-thick nerve that runs from your low back through your hips and buttocks all the way down to your feet.
 In most cases, sciatica pain only affects one side of your body.

 The degree of your sciatica pain may vary and it may resolve on its own, but if your discomfort doesn’t go away after a couple of weeks, the team at Pain Medicine Group can provide treatment.

 Pain that radiates from your low back down one of your legs is the hallmark of sciatica.
 However, sciatica pain can occur at any point along the path of the nerve.
 The type of pain caused by sciatica varies and can be either dull, sharp, or burning.

 You may notice an increase in pain after sitting for a long period of time or after you sneeze or cough.

 Sciatica pain usually occurs when the nerve gets pinched or inflamed, which can originate from a number of conditions, including:

 A herniated disc occurs when the gel from the center of a vertebral disc leaks out, irritating your nerve.